Things A Couple Therapy Book Won’t Tell You

-It seems like you can barely turn on the TV or read a magazine today without seeing the latest couple therapy book being promoted.
+It seems like you can barely turn on the TV or read a magazine today without seeing the latest couple therapy or marriage counseling book being promoted.
 While some popular psychology books have been enormously valuable to many people, they are exceptional much of the time because of the number of unreliable relationship manuals with which they are forced to compete.
 Some of these are just plain wrong in one or more respects.

 Arguing Is Fine